Member (MCIfA)

 How to apply

 You will also need to use your statement to prepare for and undertake a professional review interview (see below).
-Please note if applications are incomplete or haven't been completed in accordance with the guidance they are likely to be rolled over to the next deadline date and interview window.

 All applications are treated as confidential in line with CIfA’s Data Protection Policy.